Seetharamkoya/Docker-Deep-dive-BigPicture-/README.md

 openssl genrsa -aes256 -out ca-key.pem 4096

 ```
-we will have a new file in our current working directory called as ca-key.pem. which is private.
+we will have a new file in our current working directory called as ca-key.pem is private.

 2. Use the CA’s private key to generate a public key (certificate).
 ```